nirae/boot2root/writeup2.md

    0x08048d2a <+74>:	ret
 ```

 Get 1 number from the command line.
-Applyan algorithm to check the number.
+Apply an algorithm to check the number.
 Translate in C

 ```C
 int func4(int nb) {